w3f/w3f-education/docs/Substrate/section1/substrate-design.md

 ## What are the challenges?

 There can be a degree of complexity for the developers maintaining a Substrate-based codebase due to its generic nature.
-If you are a developer working closely with Substrate libraries, then intimate knowledge of how this generic design (and subsequently, [Rust's generic type system](https://doc.rust-lang.org/book/ch10-01-syntax.html)) works is crucial.
+If you are a developer working closely with Substrate libraries, then intimate knowledge of how this generic design (and subsequently, [Rust's generic type system](https://doc.rust-lang.org/book/ch10-01-syntax.html)) works is highly useful.

 Luckily with FRAME, abstractions are provided to mitigate this, allowing a developer to take full advantage of Substrate.